JustSift/ReSift/docs/main-concepts/sharing-state-between-fetches.md

 That means:

-- When one fetch receives data, it will be available for any other fetch that shares the same namespace + key combo.
+- When one fetch receives data, it will be available for any other fetch that shares the same namespace and ID.
 - When one fetch is loading, it will is will cause other fetches that share the same namespace + key to also be loading.
 - When one fetch has an error, it will cause any other related fetches to have an error.

+---

+Check out the demo below:

+- When you edit the unshared post, it does not update immediately because ReSift does not know the get and update fetch are related.
+If you REFRESH the data manually, then you'll see the content update.
+- When you edit the shared post, you'll see the data change immediately, without needing to manually refresh the data.

+<iframe src="https://codesandbox.io/embed/shared-vs-non-shared-fetches-usk9t?fontsize=14" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" title="Shared vs Non-Shared Fetches" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"
+></iframe>

 ## Merges